 There are very few situations in which your guinea pig cannot be cleaned perfectly well using clean, warm water.
-In fact, even if you piggy looks a bit grimy, it is often better to eschew soaps altogether because of its tendency to over-dry and strip oils from skin and hair.
+In fact, even if your piggy looks a bit grimy, it is often better to eschew soaps altogether because of their tendency to over-dry and strip oils from skin and hair.

 2. Earthbath Hypo-Allergenic Shampoo